August 20, 2025

 You need to know why you need content marketing in the first place.
 Content Marketing Institute put it best: define "why your content exists, what you want your audience to do once it has consumed your content, and the value you expect its actions to provide for your business."

 Of course, the answer may be different for every piece you produce, but you still need a list of marketing objectives to choose from.
-Assign an appropriate key performance indicator (KPI) for each objective.
+Your framework must be anchored in your company’s larger objectives, not just marketing KPIs.

 Who are you trying to reach?
 What do they want and need, what motivates them, what keeps them up at night?
 Where can you find your audience online or offline so that you know how to connect with them authentically?